Mind the Gap: Anti-Critical Quantum Metrology

 where $\omega$ is the frequency of the harmonic oscillator, $\Omega$ is the energy splitting of the two-level system, $g$ is the light–matter coupling strength, $\hat{a}$ and $\hat{a}^\dagger$ are the bosonic annihilation and creation operators, and $\hat{\sigma}_x$ and $\hat{\sigma}_z$ are Pauli matrices acting on the two-level system.

 In this work, we focus on the finite-component phase transition that emerges in the regime where the two-level splitting is much larger than the oscillator frequency, $\Omega \gg \omega$~\cite{PhysRevLett.115.180404}.
 In this limit, the hierarchy of energy scales effectively suppresses spin flips and renders the spin degree of freedom increasingly rigid.
-As a result, the ratio $\Omega/\omega$ plays a role analogous to a thermodynamic limit.
-When $\Omega/\omega \to \infty$, the nonanalytic behavior can develop even though the system contains only a single two-level component and an oscillator.
-In this regime, the dynamics are accurately captured by an effective Hamiltonian obtained through a perturbative expansion in $\omega/\Omega$.
+As a result, the ratio $\Omega/\omega$ plays a role analogous to an effective system size and defines the thermodynamic limit of the model.
+Taking $\Omega/\omega \to \infty$ therefore constitutes the thermodynamic limit in which nonanalytic behavior can arise, despite the presence of only a single two-level component coupled to an oscillator.
 To leading order, one finds

 which already captures the essential features of a quantum phase transition like closing energy gap and the built-up of correlations.

 For the low energy spin down sector (effectively replacing $\hat \sigma_z$ with $-1$) we obtain up to constant terms